snowplow-archive/snowplow.github.com/_posts/2016-02-16-rj-metrics-case-study-measuring-content-engagement-with-snowplow-event-tracking.md

 	LEFT OUTER JOIN time_on_site ON time_on_site.domain_userid = users.domain_userid
 	LEFT OUTER JOIN signups ON signups.domain_userid = users.domain_userid
 {% endhighlight %}

+That analysis software cocktail (plus some SQL, see above) produced this chart (see below), which separates users who did and did not enter their email, and how far they got on the page (the higher they are on the chart, the more they scrolled down).

 ![Time Reading Data Science Benchmark Report vs. Scroll Height][img3]